Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 ...A *lot* of beast.
 The "deer" they’d hunted before were very different.
 Small and fast, but very tasty!
 They were too fast to make spear hunting or wrestling easy, but with a bow and some skill they would make very good prey for a tribe’s hunting ground.
 They were small though, and would only feed a tribe for *maybe* a single meal.

-Moose on the other hand… Anyone could see that moose was part of the same tribe as deer, but the difference was like standing a girl next to a Given-Man.
-A beast like that probably had a thick hide, so without a very strong bow and arrows, spear-hunting made the most sense… but that meant getting within reach of those enormous feet and great swinging head-branches.
+Moose on the other hand...
+Anyone could see that moose was part of the same tribe as deer, but the difference was like standing a girl next to a Given-Man.
+A beast like that probably had a thick hide, so without a very strong bow and arrows, spear-hunting made the most sense... but that meant getting within reach of those enormous feet and great swinging head-branches.

 ...Antlers.
 Like two hands of spears, ready to lift a man off the ground and gut him.
 It was easy to forget how dangerous those things must be when the animal was up to its chest in water.

 Yan liked the prey in Yellow Stone!
 The air tasted heavy with their flavor and the hunting here was rich.
-But…the People probably wouldn’t like living in this forest.
+But... the People probably wouldn’t like living in this forest.
 The trees were all ‘conifers,’ which meant a tall, thin, prickly kind of thing with crumbly, crispy bark.
 Yan’s fingers and toes sank deep into the wood when he tried to climb them, and the bark was often so thin it crumbled under his grip.
 The trees themselves swayed in the breeze and didn’t stand hard against it.
 Maybe that was because the wind was sometimes so strong?
 That seemed right.

 In any case, he couldn’t climb *anything* here besides rocks, and that made him a bit grumpy.